AlexTISYoung/snipar/docs/tutorial.rst

 The method is similar to LDSC ([ref]), but correlates the marginal effects, adjusting for the known sampling variance-covariance matrix of the effects.
 The LD scores are used for weighting.
 LD scores output by LDSC can be input.
-If LD scores are not available, they can be computed from .bed files by providing them through the --bedfiles argument.
+If LD scores are not available, they can be computed from .bed files by providing them through the --bed argument.
 Summary statistics and LD score files split over multiple chromosomes can be specified by using '~'; for example,

     ``python correlate.py chr_~ outfile/effect --ldscores ld_dir/~``